Walleye Trolling Speed Guide

 Trolling Speed for Walleye Worm Harness

-Trolling speed for a walleye worm harness varies due to the type and time of year.
+Trolling speed for a walleye harness varies due to the type and time of year.
 For example, willow blades can be trolled faster at speeds up to 3 MPH.
 Colorado blades need to be trolled a little slower due to the shape.
 The time of year plays a large part in how fast you will troll a worm harness.
 In the late spring when the worm bite heats up, .8-1.5 MPH works best.
 In the summertime, worm harnesses can be trolled with inline weights or Dipsy Divers at speeds 3+ MPH.

 The key is adapting your trolling speed to conditions, forage, and lure type.
 There’s no one perfect speed, so stay flexible.